Skip to Content

 My son’s first pair of hiking boots!

-What about boots for your toddler?
-It may seem like a waste to buy hiking footwear for a toddlers when they’ll wear them so little before they outgrow them.
+What about toddler hiking boots?
+It may seem like a waste to buy hiking footwear for a young kids when they’ll wear them so little before they outgrow them.
 I hear you – hiking boots may be overkill.
-At the very least, however, your toddler needs sneakers with good treads to hike safely.
+At the very least, however, your toddler needs sneakers with good treads or hiking sandals to hike safely.

-If you plan to hike more extensively, consider investing in good hiking boots even for the kids.
-We always buy gender neutral outdoor gear for our children (a tip that really has saved us money on our ski vacations), so we can hand down gear and clothing among siblings without issue.
+If you plan to hike more extensively, consider investing in good hiking shoes even for younger kids.
+We always buy gender neutral outdoor gear for our children (a tip that really has saved us money on our ski vacations), so we can hand down and exchange gear and clothing among siblings, cousins, and friends without issue.

 7. Don’t Be Too Ambitious